market compass

 4. Setting Clear Marketing Objectives

 With a solid understanding of your business, market, and target audience, you can now set clear, measurable marketing objectives.
-These objectives should align with your overall business goals and follow the SMART criteria:
+These should align with your overall business goals and follow the SMART criteria:

 • Specific: Clearly define what you want to achieve

-• Measurable: Establish concrete metrics to track progress
+• Measurable: Establish metrics to track progress

-• Achievable: Set realistic goals given your resources and constraints
+• Achievable: Set realistic goals given your resources

-• Time-bound: Set deadlines for achieving your objectives
+• Time-bound: Set deadlines for achieving results

 Example objectives might include: